Newtown Pery, Limerick: History

 Prior to the development of Newtown Pery, the historical City of Limerick was situated just north of the present day city centre, stretching from King John's Castle towards where St. John's Cathedral is today.
 The city was made up of two distinct towns; Englishtown (populated by Old English settlers) located on the historical island city and Irishtown (populated by natives) located on the southern bank of the Abbey River.
 The two towns were connected by one bridge Baal's Bridge over the Abbey River, while Thomond Bridge beside King John's Castle was a major crossing point of the River Shannon from Englishtown into modern-day County Clare.

 As with most cities of this time, Limerick was heavily fortified and walled and the streets were characteristically narrow, winding and cramped.
 Prior to the construction of Newtown Pery, Limerick was also beginning to exhibit some early Georgian styles within the old city.
 Examples surviving today include the Old Bishop's Palace at Castle Street and at John's Square (Limerick's first example of fashionable architecture and civic spaces).
 Early photographs of the old city areas also show the old (pre-Georgian) continental and Dutch gabled styled townhouses as being altered somewhat to appear more Georgian.
 Very few of these survive today.
-Originally the land south of the medieval city that was to become Newtown Pery was owned by the Franciscans and known as South Priors Land.
-Following the dissolution of the monasteries by Henry VIII this land was granted to Edmund Sexton of whom Edmund Sexton Pery was a descendant and on whom much of Georgian Limerick is credited.
+Originally the land south of the medieval city that was to become Newtown Pery and known as South Priors Land was owned by the Crutched Friars whose priory was dedicated to ‘Beata Maria et Sanctus Edwardus Rex et Martir’ otherwise called St Mary's House.
+Following the dissolution of the monasteries by Henry VIII this land was granted to Edmund Sexton in 1543 of whom Edmund Sexton Pery was a descendant and on whom much of Georgian Limerick is credited.

 Following the turbulent years of the 17th century, Limerick began to prosper in the 18th century and was completely transformed into the city it is today.
 Easy access from most parts of Ireland facilitated by the River Shannon and the opening of canals enabled Limerick to become the main port city on the western side of Ireland, which in turn brought much prosperity to the city and to its merchants and landowners with trade between Britain and America.